CW: mental illness, self-harm, suicide

 The point I want to make here is not about dissuading people from using any potential method of making their lives less difficult, but to see mental illness as a way of experiencing a socio-economic system.
 We must not allow the dominant narrative to absolve the system of its overwhelming contribution to mental illness.
 What’s more, not only are we made out to be the cause of our own suffering, the real cause purports itself to be the solution.
 A favourite tactic of liberal (i.e. capitalist) states is to offer universal provision in principle only – in reality every effort is made to find reasons not to deliver on promises (this is plain to see in our social security system where having a third child disqualifies claimants from the same payments as with their first or second.
 Or in our supposedly ‘universal free healthcare’ which excludes teeth, eyes, and various other things).
 Reasons are found to exclude as many as possible from the terms of provision, while allowing the providers to still claim moral high ground.

 The fact is that there are very clear roots in our economic system and social structure.
-At the very least, an array of mental issues, including depression and stress, anxiety and phobias, schizophrenia, eating disorders and dysmorphia, obsessions and compulsions, PTSD, psychosis, and ADHD, are hugely exacerbated by the society we live in – and it could be very different.
+At the very least, an array of mental issues, including depression and stress, anxiety and phobias, schizophrenia, addiction, eating disorders and dysmorphia, obsessions and compulsions, PTSD, psychosis, and ADHD, are hugely exacerbated by the society we live in – and it could be very different.
 There are clear alternatives which could minimise suffering, quell root causes, and be much better positioned to deal with and treat symptoms.
 Of course, there are further questions about why for some and not others these social ills become pathological and/or chronic – but we all face these issues on some level.

 Households in the lowest 20% income bracket in Britain are 2–3 times more likely to develop mental health problems than those in the highest.
 The system of capitalism, whereby a class of owners extract capital from a class of workers producing for profit rather than need and subsisting on wage labour, is inherently contradictory and unstable.
 It lurches from crisis to crisis in a cyclical boom-bust pattern.
 The very language used to describe this points to mental health: depression, slump etc. The crises stem from inherent contradictions within the system of capitalism.
 A major contradiction lies in what is usually put forward as a virtue: competition.
 Capitalists vie against each other for business in a zero-sum game.
 Losers cease to exist altogether, leaving a greater market share to the survivors.
 This precarity of existence is borne by workers in a number of ways.
 Workers at businesses who go bankrupt lose their jobs.
 Those at surviving businesses remain in competition and consequently suffer efforts to cut costs and increase production: wages are under constant downward pressure and workers are under ever-greater pressure to produce more for that wage – longer hours, working faster and harder.
 Of course, the harder the working class works for less money, the bigger the profits for the owners and the more powerful they become.
 The more powerful they become, the more they’re able to impose their will on the working class – the more exploitable the working class becomes, and so on.
 (Of course, this is a simplified picture – there are countervailing tendencies and the world is always messier in reality than the generalisations we use to understand it).